noahfeder/project1/README.md

 ### User Experiences:

-* See available commands and inventory DONE
+* See available commands and inventory

-* Type commands for Guybrush, our protagonist DONE
+* Type commands for Guybrush, our protagonist

-* Control Guybrush on the screen either through arrow keys  DONE `scrapped typed commands`
+* Control Guybrush on the screen either through arrow keys

+* `added point and click`

-* Win when you arrive at the trophy DONE `changed to boss`
+* Win when you ~~arrive at the trophy~~ defeat the boss

-* Die at two or three particular challenge points DONE
+* Die at two or three particular challenge points